What Do Travel Agents Do? (And How Do They Do It?)

 What do Travel Agents Do?
 Booking as a Travel Agent vs. Booking as a Traveler

 Once someone becomes a travel agent, they will have access to agent portals from suppliers that are not available to the general public.
-What distinguishes a travel agent from Jane Doe booking a flight and tour of London?
-An accreditation number.
-(Read up on accreditation numbers and how to get one here).

 1. Travel agents hold space on TrIp packages before paying for it:

-It might not surprise you to hear that I can’t go on Expedia and hold a berth on [enter just about any cruise line here] without giving up my credit card digits.
+It might not surprise you to hear that I can’t go on Expedia and hold a room on [enter just about any cruise line here] without giving up my credit card digits.
 But with certain suppliers, travel agents can hold space on some trips with just a traveler's name.

-2. Travel Agents hold airline tickets:
+2. Travel Agents CAN hold airline tickets:

 When you book air, a travel agent can hold a fare usually at least until the end of the day.
 This is a huge perk . . . especially if clients want to hold a great fare but need a little wiggle room to coordinate with other travelers or take time to confirm details.
 Can you do this as a standard consumer on airline websites or online travel agencies (OTAs)?
 No.

-This is a big deal.
-Not only can travel agents hold space and airfare without booking, but they can also can put a deposit on the trip without paying for the entire stinking thing at once.
 That way, $3,000 - $10,000+ for a trip can be stashed away in a high-yield bank account rather than paid to a supplier for a trip they’re not taking for 9+ months.
 Doesn't $416.67/mo sound less scary than $5,000?
 It sure does to me.
-Does this take a lot of tracking and organization?
-Yes.
-Travel agents track deposit and deadlines and final payments deadlines to make sure any booking crisis is averted.
-But guess what, it's a part of the job (and value they offer to travelers).

 4. travel agents use an accreditation number to book: